 Webinar Series: IDIG Tools and Tactics

-Here are the edtech tool-type presentation/discussions we held over 2018.
+Here are some recent edtech tool-type presentation/discussions we held:

 Presenter: Fiona Dunbar, Customer Success Manager & Math Instructor at University of Waterloo.